 Malachi is a happy, lively, friendly guy who likes people and loves to make friends.
 He is working on his doggy skills and likes to learn new things.
 This gorgeous boy has a thick, shiny black coat and always has a friendly doggy smile on his face.

-Malachi is only 18 months old and still has a lot of puppy energy and characteristics going on.
+Malachi still has a lot of puppy energy and characteristics going on.
 He forgets sometimes he has grown into a big boy!
 For that reason, we do not recommend a home with small children for this pair Their exuberance could cause them to knock little ones down as they romp around.

 Malachi and Madeline will thrive in a home familiar with german shepherds and that understands a commitment of time and training is required to ensure they mature into wonderful adult dogs.